Russia–Turkey relations: Economic relations

+In October 2016, an intergovernmental agreement for TurkStream was signed.
+Construction started in May 2017 and gas deliveries to Bulgaria through the pipeline began on 1 January 2020.
+TurksStream changes the regional gas flows in South-East Europe by diverting the transit through Ukraine and the Trans Balkan Pipeline system.

+In 2022, Turkish President Recep Tayyip Erdoğan said that Turkey could not join sanctions on Russia because of import dependency.
+Turkey received almost half of its gas from Russia.
+Erdoğan and Putin planned for Turkey to become an energy hub for all of Europe.
+According to Aura Săbăduș, a senior energy journalist focusing on the Black Sea region, "Turkey would accumulate gas from various producers — Russia, Iran and Azerbaijan, [liquefied natural gas] and its own Black Sea gas — and then whitewash it and relabel it as Turkish.
+European buyers wouldn’t know the origin of the gas."

+In September 2024, Turkey announced that it had submitted a request to join the BRICS group of major emerging market countries.

 Military relations

 On 12 September 2017, Turkey announced that it had signed a deal to purchase the Russian S-400 surface-to-air missile system; the deal was characterised by American press as ″the clearest sign of [Recep Erdoğan]′s pivot toward Russia and away from NATO and the West" that ″cements a recent rapprochement with Russia″.
 Despite pressure to cancel the deal on the part of the Trump administration, in April 2018 the scheduled delivery of the S-400 batteries had been brought forward from the first quarter of 2020 to July 2019.

 In September 2019, Russia sent the Sukhoi Su-35S and the 5th Generation stealth fighter Su-57 to Turkey for Technofest Istanbul 2019.
 The jets landed at Turkey's Atatürk Airport, weeks after Recep Tayyip Erdoğan went to Moscow and discussed stealth fighter with Vladimir Putin.

 In November 2021, Russia offered assistance to Turkey in developing new-generation fighter jet to Turkey.
 Some Turkish officials have also shown interest to buy Russian jets if the US F-16 deal fails.